Wills

 Do my witnesses need to be American citizens?

-No. There are no citizenship or residency requirements for Will witnesses in any US state.
+No. All US states allow Will witnesses to perform their duties without requiring them to become citizens or residents of the United States.
 Any two adults who are not beneficiaries can serve as witnesses, regardless of where in the world you are located.

 Can I update my US Will after creating it?